poseidon-framework/poseidon-framework.github.io/trident.md

 A minimal output package without `.janno`, `.bib` and `.ssf`.
 This wraps the genotype data in a very basic Poseidon package.

-**`--preservePyml`:**
+**`--preserve`:**

 A full Poseidon package just as the default, but with various settings copied from the source package.
 This only works in case of a single source package.

-For the specific task of sub-setting or reordering (see above) a singular, existing Poseidon package it can be useful to preserve some fields of the `POSEIDON.yml` file of this input package, as well as supplementary information in the `README.md` and the `CHANGELOG.md` file.
-These are typically discarded by `forge`, but can be copied over to the output package with the new `--preservePyml` output mode.
+For the specific task of sub-setting or reordering (see above) a singular, existing Poseidon package, it can be useful to preserve some fields of the `POSEIDON.yml` file of this input package, as well as the supplementary information in the `README.md` and the `CHANGELOG.md` file.
+These are typically discarded by `forge`, but can be copied over to the output package with `--preserve`.

-`--preservePyml` specifically preserves the following `POSEIDON.yml` fields:
+`--preserve` specifically copies the following `POSEIDON.yml` fields:

 - `description`
 - `contributor`